 2. There is a cyber-attack once every 39 seconds

 According to a study from the University of Maryland, a typical computer is attacked in one way or another every 39 seconds.
 This could come in the form of a direct hacking attempt, a phishing attempt, or some other version of spam meant to infect your computer with harmful software, known as malware.

 To do this study, researchers lowered the defenses on a series of computers and monitored how often they were attacked.
 Thankfully, if you're using an anti-virus program and some common sense, you should be able to avoid most of these attacks and stay safe.
-But still, it's unnerving to know just how many attacks are happening at any given moment.
+Still, it's unnerving to know just how many attacks are happening at any given moment.

 This is one of those things you don't think can happen to you until it does.
 It will be totally unexpected.
-One day you'll look into your bank account and see a few transactions for things you clearly didn't do.
+One day you'll look into your bank account and see a few transactions for things you didn't do.

 In most cases, when this happens, you can make a claim with your bank or credit card company and get the money back, but this won't save you from the hassle of having to cancel your card, wait for a new one, and then update all your accounts.
 Plus, you may never get the peace of mind back that you lose when someone gets hold of your data.

-4. 30 percent of all US consumers were affected by data breaches in 2018
+7. 30 percent of all US consumers were affected by data breaches in 2020

-We will give out our personal information to pretty much anyone, especially if they agree to ship us some new clothes or a fancy new gadget.
+We will give our personal information to pretty much anyone, especially if they agree to ship us some new clothes or a fancy new gadget.
 In general, this isn't a bad thing.
 Companies who take credit card information or other sensitive data usually take great pride in their efforts to keep it safe, but no one can be truly immune from cybercriminals.
 This translates to about a one in three chance of being affected by a data breach at a company you do business with.

-6. The number of data breaches is growing each year
+8. The number of data breaches is growing each year

-7. Mobile malware variation has increased by 54 percent
+9. Mobile malware variation has increased by 54 percent

 As you can see, the threat posed by cybercrime is immense.
 This should be enough to convince you to take cybercrime seriously and put up the necessary defenses, but in case it's not, consider these stats about the cost of cybercrime to our lives: